 We are in week 3 of the $100 Room Challenge!
 Our biggest project was making an entry table… and you guys… I need some help!
 (We’ll discuss that in a minute.)
 The other project I worked on is creating something to decorate our very plain door that leads out to the garage.
 Because we are on such a tight budget, I cannot afford to buy anything new (like a wreath), so I looked through my craft supplies and I think I’ve discovered a pretty cute way to make our door look a whole lot better!
 Let me share what I did…

-Here’s What You’ll Need for This DIY Door Decor Project
+What You Need for This DIY Door Decor Project

 - Embroidery Hoops– I took mine apart, so each embroidery hoops gave me two circles to work with.
 Mine were 9″, but you can certainly use a different size or a variety of sizes.